 Have the right mindset and put effort into learning and it will come.

 If you don’t currently have a sustain pedal for your keyboard, I recommend checking out my guide to them here.
 I find them to be very important for beginners.

 If you only have a keyboard, use this as positive energy.
 Think to yourself, “hey if I keep this up and I keep progressing, I’m going to get an upgrade.”
 When you make that upgrade, it is the sweetest feeling in the world.

-Do you have any experience when it comes to play on keyboards?
+Do you have any experience when it comes to playing on keyboards?
 What was your experience with learning the piano?
 Let me know in the comment section below!